When Is the Best Time

 Yes, and I am sure you are convinced after reading my article.
 Please, don't come in a rush; spend at least an entire day in this fascinating landscape developed from an ancient sea.
 However, it is worth driving through, even if only a few hours are available.
 Lots of great spots are easily accessible.

-These pictures are a collection of my friend and photographer Chris, the wonderful Ray Downs, and mine, mainly from the recent visit in mid-June.
-Please get in touch with me if you wish to use any of my photos, but I will take action against picture theft!
+These pictures are a collection of my friend and photographer Chris, the wonderful Ray Downs, and mine, mainly from the recent visits in mid-June and January 2023.
+Please get in touch with me if you wish to use any of these photos, but we will take action against picture theft!